skyrbe/react-redux-boilerplate/README.md

         |-- components
             |--*Form
                |--index.jsx (This file contains the reduxForm, the connect and the likes)
-               |--anyCustomCSSfile.scss
+               |--anyCustomCSSfile.module.scss
-               |--anyCustomCSSfile.css (This is auto generated)
+               |--anyCustomCSSfile.module.css (This is auto generated)
             |--common
                |--Header
                |--Footer